How to Stop Inflammation and Protect Your Heart in the Kitchen

 Highly processed breads, sweets, white potatoes, and processed snacks.
 These break down into sugar and spike your insulin.
 These food products are stripped of many of their parts that made them edible when they were whole plants and contain a wide variety of chemicals used to increase the shelf life of foods.

 Stick to eating whole and unprocessed foods.
-Added sugar and preservatives lead to long term health problems and a lot of the needed nutrients are taken out in the process.
+Added sugar and preservatives make these products “addictive” and lead to long term health problems.
+Needed nutrients are taken out in the process.
 Eat food, not food like substitutes.

 WHAT ABOUT COOKING AND MEAL PREPARATION?